 Keep your fridge organised

 An unorganised fridge can easily lead to food being hidden at the back of the shelves and forgotten about.
 Keep your fridge tidy and make sure older food is near the front where it can be seen and not forgotten.
 This way you’ll be able to see at a glance what needs using up.
 You can buy containers for the fridge to help keep different groups of food together.

 Read on for some more tips about how to organise your fridge .

 UK households throw out between £250 and £400 worth of food every year.
 That’s 6.7 million tonnes of food going to waste.
-There are lots of ways you can help to reduce waste and save money including:
+What’s worse is that a lot of the food we waste is perfectly safe to be eaten.
+Knowing the difference between ‘best before’ and ‘use by’ can help you to significantly reduce the amount of food you throw away, but there are lots of other ways you can help to reduce waste and save money including: